 Competing for coins

 So, that’s how miners ‘seal off’ a block.
 They all compete with each other to do this, using software written specifically to mine blocks.
-Every time someone successfully creates a hash, they get a reward of 25 bitcoins, the blockchain is updated, and everyone on the network hears about it.
+Every time someone successfully creates a hash, they get a rewards in bitcoins, and blockahin is also fetch latest data and update it.
+So that, everyone on the network hears about it.
 That’s the incentive to keep mining and keep the transactions working.

 The problem is that it’s very easy to produce a hash from a collection of data.
 Computers are really good at this.
 The bitcoin network has to make it more difficult, otherwise, everyone would be hashing hundreds of transaction blocks each second, and all of the bitcoins would be mined in minutes.
 The bitcoin protocol deliberately makes it more difficult, by introducing something called ‘proof of work’.